 Main Campus Bachelor's Logan Campus

-A bachelor’s of science or arts (BS/BA) in communicative disorders is a pre-professional degree program that provides students with academic and practical preparation needed for graduate study in speech-language pathology and audiology.
-A master’s degree is the entry level for employment as a speech-language pathologist, with most settings also requiring a Certificate of Clinical Competency from the American Speech-Language-Hearing Association.
-Bachelor’s degree graduates may also work as technicians or assistants in the field of communicative disorders, but requirements and conditions vary by state and employer.
-Students also have the opportunity to move into the field of deaf education from the communicative disorders coursework.
-In addition, the undergraduate curriculum offers students a broad base of preparation in general education requirements, with a sound scientific foundation suitable for a variety of careers in health, education, and human services.
+A Bachelor of Science or Arts (BS/BA) in communicative disorders is a pre-professional degree program that provides students with academic preparation needed for graduate study in speech-language pathology, audiology, or deaf education.
+A master’s degree is the entry level for employment as a speech-language pathologist and deaf educator, while audiologists require a clinical doctorate, with most employment settings also requiring certification and state licensure.
+Bachelor’s degree graduates may also work as technicians or assistants in the field of communication disorders, but requirements and conditions vary by state and employer.
+In addition, the undergraduate curriculum offers a broad preparation in general education, with a sound scientific foundation suitable for diverse careers in health, education, and human services.

 - It is recommended that COMD courses are taken in the sequence listed